GaloisInc/ivorylang-org/pages/software/flight-components.md

 # Flight Software: Components

-The SMACCMPilot flight software's origin was a demonstration replacing individual compnents of the [Ardupilot flight control software][apm] with components written in Ivory.
+The SMACCMPilot flight software's origin was a demonstration replacing individual components of the [Ardupilot flight control software][apm] with components written in Ivory.
 It has since evolved to

 The system is under active development and the following details are expected to